Here, I’ll explain if you have a case if you’re family member is killed in an accident.

 For example, if a child lost a parent and the child spent 5 days a week with the parent, the child could be awarded more than $500,000 for pain and suffering.

-Please remember that this article is only in reference to pain and suffering.
+Please remember that this article mainly applies to pain and suffering.
 In Florida, a family member (child or parent) could also recover for future loss of support and services from the date of death.

-Actual Case (not mine): $1.2 million in compensatory damages to man as personal representative of the estate of another man, the decedent.
+This is not my case.
+A jury awarded $1.2 million in compensatory damages was awarded to man as personal representative of the estate of another man, the decedent.

 Myers contracted with Florida Power & Light (FPL) on a project that involved replacing a number of power poles in Manatee County.
 The contract between Myers and FPL required Myers to install four concrete poles, each approximately eighty-five feet long and each weighing approximately 21,000 pounds, along the shoulder of 15th Street East in Bradenton.